Roof Maxx Review

 Roof Maxx® Review

-Chrystal did and here is what she said after the call, "I appreciate you!!
+Chrystal asked me to call her.
+I shared a different method to protect her roof that is much cheaper than the Roof-Maxx method.
+At the end of the call she said, "I appreciate you!!
 THANK YOU!!
-You just saved us $15K!!
+You just saved us $15,000!!
 So happy I came across your page!!"
 Best, Chrystal

 This column was inspired by emails and inquiries from some of my 31,000 subscribers who read my March 11, 2020 AsktheBuilder Newsletter.